tattersoftware/codeigniter4-exports/README.md

 ## Description

 **Exports** defines small classes that can be used to direct files to various destinations.
-Each class is a handler that extends `Tatter\Handlers\BaseHandler` and has a distinct set of attributes (see `Tatter\Handlers`) and its own `doProcess()` method to do the actual export.
-Think of an export as something you might see on a "share menu" from a mobile device: any supported destination for a certain file type.
+Each class is a handler discoverable by `Tatter\Handlers` with a distinct set of attributes and its own `doProcess()` method to do the actual export.
+Think of an export as something you might see on a "share menu" from a mobile device: supported destinations for a file type.

 ## Installation